formancehq/stack/README.md

 docker-compose up -d
 ```

 You can now open your browser and go to http://localhost to connect to the application.
 Stack's API is exposed at http://localhost/api.
+You should use Github oAuth or User/Password to connect to the application.
+User: demo@formance.com | Password: demo